 One of the things I love about your personality is this creative and courageous willingness to go for it.
 I’m feeling crazy amounts of gratitude for your presence in my life. –J.P.
 Allen, NVC facilitator and author

-Isa Maria is a mermaid, painter, dancer, drummer, and mother.
+Isa is a mermaid, mother, painter, dancer, and drummer.

 She is was born in Germany to an atheist intellectual father and spiritual seeker mother.
 The family immigrated to the U.S. when she was 3 years old.
-Attending alternative schools, free to roam the forest or swim or draw all day, she and her siblings were encouraged to question authority, and never entered mainstream American culture.
+Attending alternative schools, free to roam the forest or swim or draw all day, she and her siblings were encouraged to question authority and follow their bliss.

 Isa earned her Bachelor of Fine Arts in painting and dance at Antioch University.
 Then she fell in love, got married, and raised 3 children and a herd of milk goats on a farm in the Blue Ridge mountains.
 There she learned about herbal medicine, organic gardening, sacred dance, and African drumming.